 External engagements

 One way of stimulating interest in the Medical Humanities among people and organisations we’d like to work with is to arrange outward-looking events of various kinds, adapted to dissimilar target groups.
-We have also chosen to place our previous events in an ‘open archive’.
+Our blog tells you about activities at the Centre.

 The Birgit Rausing Centre for Medical Humanities Blog